amirsojoodi/Manuals-and-Tutorials/TOEFL/WritingChallenge/02-EducationAndSchooling/README.md

 6. Teacher-led lessons = traditional lessons where the teacher delivers a long talk and the students take notes

-7. Autnomous learning = when a student learns through independent study and research
+7. Autonomous learning = when a student learns through independent study and research

 8. Rote-learning = learning by repetition and memorising items